Genealogy-valued Feller diffusion: Concepts and main results

 The question is now whether we get a limit if we consider in addition the \emph{$\Z$-marked object} in $\U^\Z$ better viewed as $\R$-marked to be able to scale.
 For that purpose we consider the \emph{scaling of the marks}, the \emph{masses at a site} and distances as above:

-This gives for finite collections of marks (sites) as $t \to \infty$ (via a first and second moment calculation as is well-known) a tight object on $\R$.
+This gives for finite collections of marks (sites) as $t \to \infty$ (via a first and second moment calculation for the super random walk which is standard based on Ito's formula) a tight object on $\R$.
 If we want to view the scaled $\pi_U \mu$ as a measure on $\R$, we have to compensate the growing number of points (by $\sqrt{t}$) in a macroscopic set $ A \in \R$.
 Therefore we scale the measure $\wt \mu_t$ at the r.h.s. above by an additional $1/\sqrt{t}$.
 We obtain then the \emph{equivalence classes of $\R$-marked ultrametric measure spaces}: